 My children range in age from 18 months to 8 years old, and I don’t expect my younger ones to hear about it.
 For my 7 and 8-year-old, I want to be truthful, but I don’t want to scare them.
-I read this article which had helpful expert advice on the topic, and I’ll take my older boys aside and talk to them tonight once my younger ones are in bed.
+I read this article which had helpful expert advice on the topic of talking to kids about shootings, and I’ll take my older boys aside and talk to them tonight once my younger ones are in bed.

 First, I’m going to explain that a very troubled person did a very bad thing: he shot and hurt a lot of innocent people with a gun.
 I’ll give as few additional details as possible.
 Unless they ask about it, I’m not going to mention anything about the movie theater or “The Dark Knight Rises.”